Canada expels Indian diplomat as it probes Indian govt agents' possible link to Sikh separatist leader's murder | Law-Order

 - Canada

-Canada has expelled an Indian diplomat as it was investigating what Prime Minister Justin Trudeau called ''credible allegations'' of the involvement of ''agents of the Indian government'' in the killing of a Sikh extremist leader in Canada's British Columbia province in June.
+Canada has expelled an Indian diplomat as it was investigating what Prime Minister Justin Trudeau called ''credible allegations'' of the involvement of ''agents of the Indian government'' in the killing of a Sikh extremist leader in Surrey in June, claims outrightly rejected by New Delhi as ''absurd'' and ''motivated''.

 Hardeep Singh Nijjar, 45, the chief of the banned Khalistan Tiger Force (KTF) and one of India's most-wanted terrorists who carried a cash reward of Rs 10 lakh on his head, was shot dead by two unidentified gunmen outside a gurdwara in Surrey in the western Canadian province of British Columbia.